- About Us

 AIM-PROGRESS members each have a slightly different approach to responsible sourcing but there are common key elements that are leveraged to reduce duplication.
 Below is an overview of a responsible sourcing program:

 Most companies will ask suppliers to sign up to their code of conduct when engaging with them.
 Some will also include responsible sourcing requirements in their contractual terms with suppliers.
 Signing a code of conduct with a customer means that a supplier will abide by the requirements which are outlined in that code.

 Companies usually have their own supplier codes and policies which are different, but usually they are based on the UN Global Compact's ten principles in the areas of human rights, labour, the environment and anti-corruption.

 Companies are increasingly carrying out Human Rights Due Diligence in their supply chains, and encouraging their suppliers to do the same.
 This is often in response to legislation, but also part of leading brands' responsible sourcing program.
-For practical advice on how to implement the UNGPs and due diligence, you can refer to the publication "Doing business with respect for human rights".
+For practical advice on how to implement the UNGPs and due diligence, you can refer to the publication by Shift: "Doing business with respect for human rights".